symopsio/lambda-templates/README.md

 # serverless-templates

-Sym's serverless integrations let you use Sym workflows to manage resources that we don't directly integrate with (like Okta and AWS IAM).
+Sym's serverless integrations let you use Sym workflows to manage resources that the Sym platform does not directly integrate with.
 Sym invokes your custom function w/the appropriate metadata and then your function implementation updates your backend systems.
+Our starter templates use the [Serverless Framework](https://serverless.com) to manage function creation and deployment.

 ## Generating a project